TWO-WEEK INTENSIVE RESEARCH EXPERIENCE

 Unparalleled research opportunities: The project allows students to gain research training and engage in scientific inquiry through participation with University of Miami scientists and staff.
 Participation involves scientifically sound practices and measurable outcomes in marine conservation biology.

 Sea & Lab: : Each summer research program will be two weeks in duration, composed of both boat-based and laboratory research work at the University of Miami.
-The first week will primarily involve boat-based research and the second week will be primarily devoted to laboratory work.

 - Diversity and abundance monitoring